ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Print ISBN: 9780471377375| Online ISBN: 9780471028956| DOI: 10.1002/0471028959,
 (2002), John Wiley & Sons, Inc.

+**Succinct:**

+Verification of a zero-knowledge proof by any 3rd party in a time that is sublinear to the size of the prover system that generated the proof.

 **System of Record:**

 The integrity of the data in data architecture is established by what can be called the “system of record.”
 The system of record is the one place where the value of data is definitively established.
 Note that the system of record applies only to detailed granular data.
 The system of record does not apply to summarized or derived data.